Manzmike/CC_Studio_MSP340_Complier/README.md

-#Reason for Proejct
+# Reason for Project
-- As a Embedded Software Engineering/PCB Engineering with Emebedded Expirence I will need to be adiquite with Embedded Engineering on a prototype (evaluation board).
+- As an Embedded Software Engineer/PCB Engineer with Embedded Experience, it is essential to be proficient in Embedded Engineering, especially when working with evaluation boards.
-- In most phases you'll be given software reqirements before the pcb is finished.
+- Often, software requirements are provided before the PCB design is finalized.
-- So by protoptying software you can finish most if not all designs.
+- By prototyping software, most, if not all, design aspects can be completed in advance.
-- On this case its called a evualtion board for devices.
+- In this case, the focus is on an evaluation board for devices.

-#Design Programing for this proejct.
+# Design Programming for this Project
-_ SInce I will be creating a complete smart mirror with usb-c protocols with their on bare metal incoeprations I am
+- This project involves creating a complete smart mirror that incorporates USB-C protocols with bare-metal programming.

-#Requirements:
-MSP430 Complier From TExas Intsruments

-#Software Reconmendations
+# Requirements
+- MSP430 Compiler from Texas Instruments

+# Software Recommendations
 What am I using?
-- Cocde Complie Studio (CCStudio)
+- Code Composer Studio (CCStudio)
-- MSP430 GCC Complier
+- MSP430 GCC Compiler
-- MAC OS Operating System
+- macOS Operating System

-#Hardware
+# Hardware
-- MSP430 TI Hardware Bring Up
+- MSP430 TI Hardware Evaluation Kit

-#Steps for Recreations:
+You can purchase the required evaluation kit on Amazon: [MSP430 Evaluation Kit](https://www.amazon.com/gp/product/B07J3R15JB/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1).

+# Steps for Recreation
-- Open CCStudio
+1. Open CCStudio.
-- Navigate to Devtools
+2. Navigate to Devtools.
-- Select the Hardware Device most simlar to youre current hardware ( for me working on a MSP430 - EXP430G2ET)
+3. Select the hardware device most similar to your current hardware (for me, working on a MSP430 - EXP430G2ET).
-- Navigate back to the CCStudio and under Start Section select "Browse and Import Examples"
+4. Navigate back to CCStudio and under the Start Section, select "Browse and Import Examples".

-- Navigate to the blink.c under /examples run code to
+5. Navigate to the `blink.c` under `/examples`, run the code to compile it.
-- Download the code onto the board either duing the build or debug
+6. Download the compiled code onto the board, either during the build or debug phase.
-- run the code example on your board and notice the change of the led
+7. Run the code example on your board and observe the LED behavior change.